Economic history of Malaysia: Asian financial crisis and recovery

 Regardless of cause and effect claims, rejuvenation of the economy also coincided with massive government spending and budget deficits in the years that followed the crisis.
 Later, Malaysia enjoyed faster economic recovery compared to its neighbours.
 The country has recovered to the levels of the pre-crisis era – as an example, the KLCI Composite Index reached 1,896 in 2014, significantly higher than the pre-crisis record of 1,275 in 1993.
 While the pace of development today is not as rapid, it is seen to be more sustainable.
 Malaysia is the world's largest Islamic banking and financial centre.

-Reforms under Najib Razak

 Economic impact of COVID-19 pandemic

-In early December, Fitch Ratings downgraded the country’s rating from A− to BBB+.
+In early December 2020, Fitch Ratings downgraded the country's rating from A− to BBB+.
 Some, such as Hoo Ke Ping at the Kingsley Strategic Institute, suggested that this was because of a lack of communication between the new government and the ratings agency.
 Others, such as Carmelo Ferlito, from the Centre for Market Education, said it might require something more substantial as the recent budget lacked a strategy for the recovery as well as addressing the political tensions.
 Others such as Shan Saeed at Juwai IQI suggested that the agency had lots its relevance as the analysis was "behind the curve".